binayag1/MultiThreadingInJava/README.md

 	Build id: 20180405-1200

 # In this Commit:
-	There are three classes named App, B and C. In class B and C, a method is written which display the message five times.
-To understand how thread can work, Thread.sleep() has been used.
-Which delays the execution of thread by 1000 millisecond.
-We can have the look of how thred gets executed.
-In class App, object of B and C has been created.
-Eventually, method are called.
-The process of execution will be in sequential order which mean first printMessage() of class B will executed 5 times and printMessage() of class C will be executed 5 times.
-But during the execution each loop execution is delayed by 1 second.
+	There are three classes named App, B and C. Thread class has been extended in class B and C.
+	Thread class provides run() method, which we can implement in our own way.
+	In-App class objects of B and C has been created and objects are started by using start() method.
+	As soon as we start a thread we can see the execution process as sometimes message from B gets displayed and a sometime message from C gets displayed.
+This demonstrates the execution process of two unique threads.